starter-code/res-gen/.github/ISSUE_TEMPLATE/spike.md

 ---
 name: Research Spike
 about: Research a topic that will lead to a feature or fix
-title: "[SPIKE] Default Spike Template Title"
+title: '[SPIKE] Default Spike Title'
 labels: ''
 assignees: ''
 ---

 **Summary**
-*What is the purpose of this spike*
+_What is the purpose of this spike_

 **Acceptance Criteria**